recrm/Udebs/README.md

 # Udebs:

-Udebs is a descrete game engine for python3.
+Udebs is a discrete game engine for python3.

 ### Installing